kristoisberg/samp-screen-colour-fader/README.md

 ## Example

-The following piece of code fades the player's screen to red and back to transparent five times.
+The following piece of code (also available in test.pwn) fades the player's screen to red and back to transparent five times.

 ```pawn
 new bool:reverse, counter;